-3.30.
-Additional geological, geophysical, geotechnical, and seismological site specific studies should be conducted in the nuclear installation site area with the primary objective to provide: (i) detailed knowledge for assessing the potential for permanent ground displacement phenomena associated with earthquakes (e.g. surface fault rupture, liquefaction, subsidence or collapse due to subsurface cavities), and (ii) information on the static and dynamic properties of rock and soil materials beneath the structures foundation (such as P-wave and S-wave velocities, seismic quality factor Q, density) to be used in the specific site response analysis to be performed for assessing the vibratory ground motions that might affect the safety of the structures, systems, and components of the nuclear installation.
+3.32.
+Additional geological, geophysical, geotechnical and seismological site specific studies should be conducted in the nuclear installation site area with the primary objective of providing: (i) detailed knowledge for assessing the potential for permanent ground displacement phenomena associated with earthquakes (e.g. surface fault rupture, liquefaction, subsidence or collapse due to subsurface cavities), and (ii) information on the static and dynamic properties of rock and soil materials beneath the structure's foundations (such as Pwave and S-wave velocities, seismic quality factor $Q^5$ and density) to be used in the site response analysis to be performed for assessing the vibratory ground motions that might affect the safety of the structures, systems and components of the nuclear installation.

-3.31.
+3.33.
 As a principle, the site area studies should include the entire area covered by the nuclear installation.
-For a proposed new site of a nuclear installation, during the site evaluation stage, the exact layout of the units and/or facilities may not yet be known and due to this reason, the entire prospective selected site area should be considered.
-For the existing site of an operating nuclear installation and for which seismic safety re-evaluation is required, the site area should be well defined.
-If construction is planned for additional nuclear power plant units to be located in the existing site area, this aspect should be taken into consideration for defining the extent of the site area.
+For a proposed new site for a nuclear installation, at the site evaluation stage the exact layout of the units and/or installations might not yet be known and, for this reason, the entire prospective site area should be considered.
+For the existing site of an operating nuclear installation for which seismic safety re-evaluation is required, the site area will generally be well defined.
+If construction is planned for additional nuclear installation units to be located on the existing site area, this aspect should be taken into consideration in defining the extent of the site area.

-3.32.
-Detailed geological, geophysical, and geotechnical investigations and studies of the site area should be performed in accordance with the procedures and methods established by recognized applicable industry codes and standards, and by using field and laboratory techniques, as follows:
+3.34.
+Detailed geological, geophysical and geotechnical investigations and studies of the site area should be performed in accordance with the procedures and methods established by recognized applicable industry codes and standards, and by using field and laboratory techniques, as follows:

-- (a) Geological, geophysical, and geotechnical investigations to define the detailed stratigraphy and the structure of the area.
-Borehole drilling, sampling, and/or test excavations (including in situ testing), geophysical techniques, and laboratory tests should be performed to determine the thickness, depth, dip, and physical and mechanical (static and dynamic) properties of the different subsurface layers as may be needed by engineering models (e.g. Poisson's ratio, Young's modulus, shear modulus reduction or non-linear properties, dynamic damping properties, density, relative density, shear strength and consolidation characteristics, grain size distribution, P-wave and S-wave velocities).
-Boreholes should be drilled deep enough to confirm that no cavities or karstic features are underlying the foundation of nuclear installations,s such as in limestone areas. - (b) The data collected at (a) should recognise the existence of sites where the geology is significantly non-horizontal.
+- (a) Geological, geophysical and geotechnical investigations to define the detailed stratigraphy and the structure of the area should be conducted.
+Borehole, wWhere practicable, boreholes [AKE1]drillingshould be drilled down to the bedrock, as well as, and Ssampling and/or test excavations (including in situ testing), geophysical techniques and laboratory tests should be performed to determine the thickness, depth, dip and physical and mechanical (static and dynamic) properties of the different subsurface layers as may be needed by engineering models (e.g. Poisson's ratio, Young's modulus, shear modulus reduction or non-linear properties, dynamic damping properties, density, relative density, shear strength and consolidation characteristics, grain size distribution, P-wave and S-wave velocities).
+If necessary, for example in limestone areas, boreholes should also be drilled deep enough to confirm that no cavities or karstic features are underlying the foundations of a nuclear installation. - (b) The data collected at (a) should be enough to recognize whether strata beneath the site are significantly non-horizontal or not.
 For example, the soil profile may change across a nuclear installation site as a result of sloping geological layering.
-In such cases, the subsurface structures across the site may be better modelled as 3D, rather than 2D structures, and it may be necessary to enhance the investigations undertaken (such as drilling more boreholes) to facilitate an adequate characterisation of this sloping geology.
+In such cases, the subsurface structures across the site may be better modelled as 3D, rather than 2D structures, and it may be necessary to enhance the investigations undertaken (such as drilling more boreholes) to facilitate the adequate characterization of such sloping geology.